928.606.2489

 Showtime for next week: Cockles and Mussels

-I handed out printed copies of student compositions in class today with a few notes written in pencil.
-Please have your child practice their composition.
-Also, please send me their composition updates/edits in a video or in a photo if it is written.
+I handed out printed copies of student compositions in class today.
+Please send me their composition updates/edits in a video or in a photo if it is written.
 I will update their composition and send you a new copy to print.
 We will continue this process a few times until our next private lesson during week 11.

 Homework: pp. 16–17 Students identify chord colors and numbers using scale degrees.